-Learning outcome

-The learner will:

 3. be able to set up and maintain a clean and safe working environment.

-Assessment criteria

-The learner can:

-3.1 set up the work area safely

-3.2 maintain a clean and safe working area following health and safety guidelines

-3.3 clear work area of surplus materials and debris on completion of the job

-3.4 clean all tools and equipment ready for re-use.
+- 3.1 set up the work area safely - 3.2 maintain a clean and safe working area following health and safety guidelines - 3.3 clear work area of surplus materials and debris on completion of the job - 3.4 clean all tools and equipment ready for re-use.